What are Scroll Compressors?

 Understanding Scroll Compressors

 A scroll compressor – often called a scroll pump or spiral compressor – works by internally compressing air between a stationary scroll and an orbiting scroll, a process known as positive displacement.
-There are two main types of scroll compressors – oil-free and oil-lubricated.
-While oil-lubricated systems tend to be the most popular and budget-friendly choice, you will need to use an oil-free alternative if you require dry air without any risk of contamination, such as if you operate in the food and drinks or pharmaceutical industries.
+There are two main types of scroll compressors: oil-free and oil-lubricated.
+While oil-lubricated systems tend to be more common and budget-friendly, oil-free compressors are the preferred choice in industries where air purity is critical, such as food and beverage, medical, and pharmaceutical sectors.

 How do Scroll Compressors Work?

-Scroll compressors operate with a pair of spiral-shaped scroll members—one stationary and one orbiting.
-The orbiting scroll, driven by a motor, moves around the stationary scroll, creating air pockets that get progressively smaller as the air is compressed toward the centre of the scroll.
-This continuous compression reduces energy loss and minimises leakage, ensuring high-quality, pressurised air output that meets stringent air quality requirements.
+Scroll compressors operate with a pair of spiral-shaped scroll members – one stationary and one orbiting.
+The orbiting scroll, driven by a motor, moves around the stationary scroll, creating air pockets that get progressively smaller as the air is compressed toward the center of the scroll.
+This method of compression is particularly energy-efficient due to reduced mechanical losses.

 Air is drawn in through an inlet valve, where it enters the scroll.
 As the scroll moves, it captures and compresses the air efficiently, whether the application requires an oil-lubricated or oil-free system.
 The compressed air exits through an outlet port, with a non-return valve preventing backflow, maintaining pressure.